demmonico/sh/bash_profile/README.md

-# Collection of snippets, commands and tools working with bash_profile
+# Collection working with bash_profile

 Collection of bash / sh / cli snippets, commands and tools working with bash_profile